Video Conferencing Features for Telepractice

 feature image

 For those of you eagerly anticipating this month’s installment of Between Two Screens, the wait is over.
 What pearls will I share?
 What wisdom will I impart?
 Everyone’s been asking.
 And now I'm answering: This month, I want to talk about the features native to various video conferencing platforms that I find essential for telepractice.
-Think of this information not as pearls, but nuggets of gold.
+Think of this information not as pearls but as nuggets of gold.
 Well . . . ok.
 Maybe semi-helpful tidbits.
 But still, I hope you find it useful.

 8 Essential Video Conferencing Features For Telepractice